Staphylococcus/brain-from-brane/docs/glossary.md

 ### Moral Relativism
 The position that moral judgments are relative to specific cultural, historical, or individual contexts rather than being universally valid.

+### Maladaptive Rigidity
+A consequence of deep [Cognitive Entrenchment](#cognitive-entrenchment) where an information system's ingrained nature becomes a barrier to adopting necessary changes or new, more effective systems, especially when the environment changes significantly.
+This transforms resilience into a resistance to beneficial evolution.

 ---

 ## **N**

 ### Natural Selection
 The process by which organisms with favorable traits for their environment have greater reproductive success, leading to the gradual evolution of populations through differential survival and reproduction.

+### Network Effects
+A phenomenon where an information system's value or [Utility](#utility-of-an-information-system) to an individual user increases as more users adopt and utilize the system.
+This creates a positive feedback loop, encouraging further adoption and reinforcing the system's stability and market position.

 ---